learyjk/life_cal/README.md

 current week is marked with an H.

 From here, a user can click on individual weeks and add highlights.
-This way, life-cal also acts as a light life journal.
+In this way, life-cal also acts as a life journal.

-The life-cal can be viewed on both large and small screens.
+thelifecal can be viewed on both large and small screens.
 For large screens (>1200px) each row will contain 52 weeks (1 year).
 For small screens (<1200px) each row will be 13 weeks (1 quarter).
 This was a design choice to keep the calendar mobile responsive